Brits in Australia have their sights set on UK buy-to-let property

-Despite this, there are over 1.1 million Brits living in Australia and many wish to buy property back in the UK, either as an investment, or to live upon their return.
+Despite this, there are over 1.1 million Brits living in Australia and many wish to buy property back in the UK, either as an investment, or to live in upon their return.

-Matthew Fleming-Duffy, managing director of Cherry Mortgage and Finance which analysed the data, said: “It would be good to see this change and following the joint press conference held by Theresa May and Australia's Prime Minister Malcolm Turnbull last year, this may indeed become a focus of renewed co-operation between our countries, as Australia is a key destination for many British expats.
+Matthew Fleming-Duffy, managing director of Cherry Mortgage and Finance which analysed the data, said: “It would be good to see this change and following the joint press conference held by Theresa May and Australia's Prime Minister Malcolm Turnbull last year.
+This may indeed become a focus of renewed co-operation between our countries, as Australia is a key destination for many British expats.

 “We receive a large volume of enquiries from expats in Australia and have a handful of lenders that will arrange buy-to-let loans for them.

 “Typically, UK expats are looking to invest in buy-to-let property whilst living in Australia, perhaps as a way to provide an income in retirement, or even to live in upon their return.

 “On the whole, we receive enquiries from people in all walks of life including white collar workers (e.g. lawyers, bankers, IT professionals, etc), teachers, engineers and those employed in the medical profession.

 “It has got a lot harder to get a mortgage in the UK if you don't live there - even if you're a British expatriate.
 We saw a few lenders withdraw from expat lending last year, as a direct result of the EU Mortgage Credit Directive.

 “If you are looking to purchase an investment property and have a 30 per cent deposit, earn over £45,000 sterling equivalent, work for a multi-national corporate, have an existing UK mortgage and are looking to purchase ‘vanilla’ properties, then you are in luck as you will have options.